 I’ve posted about barter occasionally, usually as something you do after the SHTF, when printed Federal Reserve notes (dollar bills to most of us) have no value.
 Today, I’d like to talk about it as something you can do right now.

 You know the air compressor and the 18-gauge brad nailer I use to build frames for my beehive?
 I did not buy those, but I traded for them.
 (I bought the narrow gauge stapler.)
 A drill press I had inherited was sitting in my storage unit, and I did not want to move it.
-I knew another fellow who with at Lowe’s that allows him early access to returned items and clearance goods.
+I knew another fellow who works at Lowes, which gives him early access to returned items and clearance goods.
 He was interested in the drill press, so we traded my drill press (free to me) for his air compressor and brad nailer set (low cost to him.)
 We both saved money and walked away happy.

 Trading Your Preps

 Even before the end of the world as we know it, you can use some of your prepper stash to trade with others.
 For example, last year, canning jars and canning jar lids were in short supply.
 I traded four dozen regular canning jar lids for something I needed.
 My original cost was probably about $12 or $13, but because no one could find them, I got what I would consider $20 worth of value out of them.
 The key is that the trade satisfied both parties.
 I have since replaced than at $3.60 per dozen.
 So not only did I come out ahead, this trade eventually resulted in new lids with fresh rubber seals.

 These days, ammunition is in short supply.
 If you have 20,000 or more rounds of 5.56 or 9mm, I would not blame you if you trade some for something you need.
 A thousand rounds of ammo that you originally spent $300 on now has a value of $750 or more.
 That means you could probably trade 1,000 rounds for a new gun.